 Several fields in the Purchase Invoice window are filled with information that you specified on the new vendor card.

 Fill in the remaining fields in the Purchase Invoice window as necessary.
-Choose a field to read a short description of the field or link to more information.
+Hover over a field to read a short description.

 You are now ready to fill in the purchase invoice lines with inventory items or services that you have purchased from the vendor.

 If you have set up recurring purchase lines for the vendor, such as a monthly replenishment order, then you can insert these lines on the invoice by choosing the Get Recurring Purchase Lines action.

 On the Lines FastTab, in the Item No. field, enter the number of an inventory item or service.

 In the Quantity field, enter the number of items to be purchased.

 For items of type Service, the quantity is a time unit, such as hours, as indicated in the Unit of Measure Code field on the line.

 The Line Amount field is updated to show the value in the Direct Unit Cost field multiplied by the value in the Quantity field.

 The price and line amount are shown with or without sales tax depending on what you selected in the Prices Including Tax field on the vendor card.